Home

 • Tax purposes: Expense reports are necessary for tax compliance.
 They provide the documentation needed to claim tax deductions for business expenses.

 • Fraud detection: Regular review of expense reports can help detect and prevent fraudulent activity.
-Unusual or unexplained expenses can be a red flag for potential fraud.
+Unusual or unexplained expenses can be a red flag for potential procurement fraud.

 In essence, accurate expense reporting lays the foundation for robust financial health, prudent strategic planning, and regulatory compliance for a SaaS business.
 It both keeps your financial house in order and aids in safeguarding your business from potential fraudulent behavior.